rananna/back-to-the-future-timecircuits/readme.md

     * **Dynamic Sound Effects**: An integrated DFPlayer Mini MP3 module plays iconic movie sounds for events like time travel, button confirmations, and power-ups.
 The system dynamically scans the SD card for sound files, which must be named correctly (e.g., `TIME_TRAVEL.mp3`, `ACCELERATION.mp3`).
     * **Physical Time Travel Animations**: Trigger a physical animation on the hardware where all displays flicker with random dates and times before settling on the new present time.
     * **Multiple Animation Styles**: Choose from several animation styles via the web UI, including "Sequential Flicker," "Random Flicker," "All Displays Random," "Counting Up," and "Wave Flicker."
-    * **Random Glitch Effect**: A configurable "instability" setting allows for random, intermittent display glitches, making the prop feel more authentic.
+    * **Random Glitch & Malfunction Effects**: A configurable "instability" setting allows for random, intermittent display glitches.
+There's also a separately configurable chance for a more dramatic **"malfunction" sequence**, where displays go haywire, show an error message like "TIME CIRCUIT OVERLOAD," and simulate a full reboot sequence.
     * **Cinematic Boot Sequence**: A non-blocking startup sequence plays on the displays, showing messages like "88 MPH," "RECALIBRATING," and "CAPACITOR FULL".

-#### **Advanced Web Interface**
+#### **Advanced Web Interface & Data Link**
 * **Live Control**: A mobile-friendly web interface allows for full control over all the clock's settings.
 * **Thematic Header**: The UI header is a screen-accurate, real-time replica of the physical display, updating every second.
-* **Live Preview Mode**: See changes on the physical clock instantly as you adjust sliders and toggles in the UI, without needing to hit "Save".
+* **Data Link Marquee**: The most advanced feature is a fully configurable "Data Link" marquee.
+You can configure any of the three display rows to show real-time data from any JSON-based API on the web.
+* **API Templates**: The UI comes with pre-configured templates for fetching financial data (stocks, crypto), weather information (temperature, humidity), and even fun stats like the number of people in space.
+* **Custom Icons**: The marquee can display custom icons (e.g., SUN, CLOUD, WIFI, BTC) on the 14-segment displays alongside the data.
+* **Customizable Display**: For each data point, you can customize the API URL, JSON path, display label, format, icon, and scroll speed.
-* **WiFi Manager**: On first boot, the ESP32 creates a WiFi hotspot and captive portal (`timecircuits`) for easy initial network setup.
-The device can also be configured to reset its WiFi credentials from the web UI.
+* **WiFi Manager**: On first boot, the ESP32 creates a WiFi hotspot and captive portal named **BTTF-Clock-Setup** for easy initial network setup.
-* **Customizable UI Themes**: Change the color scheme of the web interface to one of several included themes, such as "OUTATIME," "Plutonium Glow," or "Mr. Fusion".
+* **Customizable UI Themes**: Change the color scheme of the web interface to one of several included themes, such as "OUTATIME," "Plutonium Glow," "88 MPH," "Mr. Fusion," or "Clock Tower".

 #### **Customization & Convenience**
 * **Live Wind Speedometer Mode**: Switch the "Last Time Departed" row into a real-time speedometer that shows the current wind speed for your geographic location, fetched from the Open-Meteo API.